▪Simulation Results of Risks and Opportunities

 Research and development of low carbon technologies:

-In response to carbon reduction requirements, we are actively developing low-carbon products, including the development of low-carbon raw materials, low-energy-consuming production processes, the development and application of recycled raw materials, and the incorporation of life-cycle extension into product development considerations.
+In response to carbon reduction requirements, the Company is actively developing low-carbon products, including the development of low-carbon raw materials, low-energy-consuming production processes, the development and application of recycled raw materials, and the incorporation of product life-cycle extension into product development considerations.

 Improve production efficiency and energy efficiency:

-Set up renewable energy installations to enhance the capacity of enterprises to generate electricity from renewable energy sources.
+Set up renewable energy installations to enhance the capacity to generate electricity from renewable energy sources.

-Purchase renewable energy, including green electricity such as solar and wind energy, or purchase carbon rights as offsets for greenhouse gas emissions to mitigate the financial impact of carbon taxes and fees.
+Purchase renewable energy, including green electricity such as solar and wind energy, to offset greenhouse gas emissions and mitigate the financial impact of carbon taxes and fees.

-Opportunity 001- Utilize more efficient production and distribution processes
+Opportunity 001- Use more efficient production and distribution processes

 ▪Scenario of Impact: